 In his Direct Testimony, OPC witness Hopkins evaluated the prudency of BGE's 2021 and 2022 gas capital investments and found that certain leak-prone pipe investments were imprudent.
-The Specifically, Dr. Hopkins examined Projects 60667 ("BGE Operation Pipeline - STRIDE"), Project 58034 ("Centrally Managed Gas Main Replacements"), and Project 56695 ("Proactive Service Renewals").
-The Hopkins noted that BGE does not identify specific assets for LPP replacement more than a year in advance.
-He also noted that BGE does not have specific documents or procedures on how to select Operation Pipeline but uses, according to BGE witness White, "twelve unprioritized factors that may be considered: risk scores for cast-iron pipe using Optimain software; leak history for cast-iron pipes in a region; recent leak or break history; high density paving; poor supply or pressure; state of the existing pressure system; replacement continuity in a particular region; replacement "clean up" to eliminate all remaining targeted outmoded infrastructure in a region; multiple main replacement program jobs in the region; municipal/agency coordination; and diversity in geographic location."
+Specifically, Dr. Hopkins examined Projects 60667 ("BGE Operation Pipeline - STRIDE"), Project 58034 ("Centrally Managed Gas Main Replacements"), and Project 56695 ("Proactive Service Renewals").
+Dr. Hopkins noted that BGE does not identify specific assets for LPP replacement more than a year in advance.
+He also noted that BGE does not have specific documents or procedures on how to select Operation Pipeline but uses, according to BGE witness White, "twelve unprioritized factors that may be considered: risk scores for cast-iron pipe using Optimain software; leak history for c[a]st-iron pipes in a region; break history for cast-iron pipes in a region; recent leak or break history; high density paving; poor supply or pressure; state of the existing pressure system; replacement continuity in a particular region; replacement "clean up" to eliminate all remaining targeted outmoded infrastructure in a region; multiple main replacement program jobs in the region; municipal/agency coordination; and diversity in geographic location."
 He observed that for leak-prone materials that are not actively leaking BGE had adopted the approach to replace these assets over time through Projects 60667 and 58034 which, as noted in the STRIDE II order, would mean replacements would continue until about 2043 if conducted at its current pace.